zestsoftware/Products.eXtremeManagement/Products/eXtremeManagement/README.txt

 employees will find pending stories in the review portlet and can start adding more detailed tasks.

-After the employee has finished his tasklist he can set the estimate transition.
-This will show the customer the story in the 'to be assigned to iterations' list.
+After the employee has finished reviewing the story and giving it a rough estimate, he can set the estimate transition.
+The customer can then move the story to the preferred iteration.

-The customer can then copy the story to the preferred iteration and 'assign' the story.
+Of course this can be done with customer and employees together during an iteration meeting.
+In most cases: anything that the customer can do, the employee can do as well.
+A Manager can do anything.

 After the stories are assigned to the iteration, the state of the iteration can be set to 'active'.
 Now employees can book their working